-Ralph decided to take a different route.
+Ralph wanted to take a different route.
 Fascinated with the big city of Rotterdam and its local football club Feyenoord since he was little, he decided to enroll at Hogeschool Inholland Rotterdam where he studied International Business & Languages.
 In his third year in Rotterdam, he met his now-wife who had moved there from Indonesia for her studies.

 After graduation, Ralph landed a job at Allianz, a German insurance company.
 Two years later, he realized two things: 1) Corporate life wasn’t for him, and 2) After hitting a wall, it was time for a big change.
 He explains, “I came from a small town, moved to a big city, and was wondering what was next for me.”
 Turns out, packing up their lives and moving abroad was exactly the reset he and his wife needed.
 Within two months of the decision, they returned to their roots by landing in Indonesia — home sweet home for his wife, and a homeland to be acquainted with for Ralph.

 However, the move wasn’t all smooth sailing initially.
 He recalls, “My Indonesian grandmother and aunt lived with us in Holland, and I grew up eating Indonesian food.
 I had the idea that I’d adjust to Indonesia really quickly, but this wasn’t the case.”
 Not knowing how to speak Bahasa Indonesia was just one obstacle Ralph had to contend with; understanding the Indonesian culture was another ballgame.
 He describes Dutch and Indonesians as being on "opposite ends of the spectrum," with the former having a more individualistic mentality and the latter a more collectivist one.
 The mannerisms in which interpersonal issues were resolved, for instance, were predominantly governed by this cultural outlook.

 Nevertheless, Ralph was adamant about boosting his cultural competence.
-Living in a kos kosan [an Indonesian word for a rented room in a local neighborhood], making friends with locals, eating the local cuisine, taking public transport (prior to Gojek, of course), and accepting any and all social invitations were just some of the ways he acclimated into the Indonesian way of life.
+Living in a kos kosan [Indonesian for “a rented room in a local neighborhood"], making friends with locals, eating the local cuisine, taking public transport (prior to Gojek, of course), and accepting any and all social invitations were just some of the ways he acclimated into the Indonesian way of life.